OpenProphetLabGMBH/protopie_py_bridge_examples/python_mqtt_bridge/README.md

 - [x] Handle unintended messages in sockeio client.
 - [x] Clean exit method of `'ctrl-c'` (Solve: kill threads when exiting in a clean fashion.)
 - [ ] If similar mqtt topics in config file, subscribe only once.
-- [ ] Apply some arg-parse helpers.
-- [ ] Apply a npyscreen based TUI.
-- [ ] Give users choice between script mode and TUI mode (using argparse).
 - [ ] Create tests.